IMG_0928b.jpg

 Remove the Leaves in the Fall

-The leaves and stems should be thrown away.
-They should not be composted in your home garden compost, as it does not get hot enough to kill the spores and bacteria that may be on the plant.
+Again, leaves should not be composted in your home garden compost because it typically does not get hot enough to kill fungal spores and bacteria that may be on your peony leaves.

 9. Cut Flowers